 The general education areas are proposed for undergraduate courses by the course instructor, then reviewed and approved by the Office of the Dean of the College on behalf of the Faculty Committee on the Course of Study.
 General education distribution areas are not changed retroactively, and the Office of the Dean of the College does not approve petitions from individual students to substitute a different distribution area for one that is formally assigned to a course.
 In rare circumstances, a course that had no distribution area may have one assigned to it in a subsequent semester; in those cases, students may petition to have the distribution area awarded retroactively provided that the course has not changed and the distribution area is awarded to all students who successfully completed the course.
 Graduate courses, reading courses, and courses taken at Rutgers or Princeton Theological Seminary under the University's cross-registration agreement do not satisfy general education requirements.

 General Education Requirements for A.B.
 Students

-- Foreign Language--one to four terms to complete, depending on the language students study and the level at which they start
+- Language—one to four terms to complete, depending on the language students study and the level at which they start

-- Science and Technology (STL/STN)--two courses.
-At least one course must be a science and technology course with laboratory (STL).
-Students may elect a second laboratory science course, or a nonlaboratory science course (STN).
+- Science and Engineering (SEL/SEN)—two courses.
+At least one course must be a science and engineering course with laboratory (SEL).
+Students may elect a second laboratory science course, or a non-laboratory science course (SEN).